boldflight/BibleConverter/test_EPUB/output/josh.md

 [1] The entire Israelite community assembled at Shiloh and there they set up the tent of meeting.
 Though they had subdued the land, [2] seven Israelite tribes had not been assigned their allotted land.
-[3] So Joshua said to the Israelites: “How long do you intend to put off occupying the land the Lord God of your ancestors has given you?
+[3] So Joshua said to the Israelites: “How long do you intend to put off occupying the land the **Lord** God of your ancestors has given you?
 [4] Pick three men from each tribe.
 I will send them out to walk through the land and make a map of it for me.
 [5] Divide it into seven regions.
 Judah will stay in its territory in the south, and the family of Joseph in its territory in the north.
 [6] But as for you, map out the land into seven regions and bring it to me.
-I will draw lots for you here before the Lord our God.
+I will draw lots for you here before the **Lord** our God.
-[7] But the Levites will not have an allotted portion among you, for their inheritance is to serve the Lord.
-Gad, Reuben, and the half-tribe of Manasseh have already received their allotted land east of the Jordan, which Moses the Lord’s servant assigned them.”
+[7] But the Levites will not have an allotted portion among you, for their inheritance is to serve the **Lord**.
+Gad, Reuben, and the half-tribe of Manasseh have already received their allotted land east of the Jordan, which Moses the **Lord**’s servant assigned them.”
 [8] When the men started out, Joshua told those going to map out the land, “Go, walk through the land, map it out, and return to me.
-Then I will draw lots for you before the Lord here in Shiloh.”
+Then I will draw lots for you before the **Lord** here in Shiloh.”
 [9] The men journeyed through the land and mapped it and its cities out into seven regions on a scroll.
 Then they came to Joshua at the camp in Shiloh.
-[10] Joshua drew lots for them in Shiloh before the Lord and divided the land among the Israelites according to their allotted portions.
+[10] Joshua drew lots for them in Shiloh before the **Lord** and divided the land among the Israelites according to their allotted portions.

 ### Benjamin’s Tribal Lands